iesahin/xvc/book/src/how-to/git-branches.md

 When you're working with multiple branches in Git, you may ask Xvc to checkout a branch and commit to another branch.
 These operations are performed at the beginning, and at the end of Xvc operations.
-You can use `--from-ref` and `--to-branch` options to create multiple versions of the same data, or pipelines in the same repository.
+You can use `--from-ref` and `--to-branch` options to checkout a Git reference before an Xvc operation, and commit the results to a certain Git branch.

-Git operations sandwich Xvc operations.
+Checkout and commit operations sandwich Xvc operations.

 ```mermaid
 graph LR